barronh/pytolnet/doc/index.rst

 `pytolnet` is a python tool to work with TOLNet's API

-The key value of `pytolnet` is to provide a python interface that returns pandas and xarray.Dataset object.
-This should make working with the data easy and *fun*.
+The key value of `pytolnet` is to provide a python interface that returns pandas.DataFrame and xarray.Dataset objects.
+DataFrames and Dasasets have great built-in support for analytics and plotting.
+This should make analysis easy and *fun*.

 Getting Started